tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

   ![rolling-mean-calculation](Images/rolling-mean-calculation.png)

 * Notice that the last 19 datetime indexes contain NaN values.
 This is because the `window` parameter has been set to `20`; therefore, the last 19 indexes do not have enough data to support the 20-day window.

   ![not-enough-window-data](Images/not-enough-window-data.png)

-* When overlaying the simple moving averages (SMAs) over the plot of the daily closing prices for NFLX, you can see the ways in which larger rolling time windows smooth data and show general trends, as opposed to smaller rolling time windows that showcase more volatility.
+* When overlaying the plot of daily closing prices for NFLX with its simple moving averages, you can see the ways in which larger rolling time windows smooth data and show general trends, as opposed to smaller rolling time windows that showcase more volatility.

   ![sma-overlay](Images/sma-overlay.png)

-* When overlaying the plot of daily closing prices for NFLX with the STDs, you can see the differences in volatility for different time periods.
+* When overlaying the plot of daily closing prices for NFLX with its rolling standard deviations (rolling STDs), you can see the differences in volatility for different time periods.

   ![std-overlay](Images/std-overlay.png)